 When the Sea invites the Land, magic happens.

-Formerly known as Estremadura the Atlantic West is a fertile region.
-Its landscapes, full of color, varying with the seasons of the year, are dominated by thousands of hills with scattered whitewashed villages and the characteristic windmills that symbolize the West.
-It is bathed in intense sunlight and blessed with a gentle climate due to the Atlantic influence, creating a unique harmony between the coast and the countryside.
+Formerly known as Estremadura the Atlantic strip West North of Lisbon is a fertile region.
+Its colorfull landscapes vary with the seasons, and are dominated by thousands of hills with scattered white-painted villages scattered in their interior and the characteristic windmills that symbolize this western part of Portuguese territory.
+It is a territory bathed intensely by sunlight and blessed with a moderate climate due to the influence of the Atlantic creating a unique harmony between the coast and the interior.

 Enogastronomy in the West Coast

 The West (called LISBOA as far as the demarcated wine region is concerned) has a long history in national viticulture.
-This region’s vine area is made up of traditional grape varieties and the most famous international ones.
+In this demarcated region, we find native grapes and some international varieties that allow the wine producers to create beautiful blends.

-Speaking about native grapes in the Lisbon´s surroundings we always have to bear in mind 3 regions: Colares, Bucelas and Alenquer.
+Speaking about native grapes in Lisbon´s surroundings we always have to bear in mind 3 main wine regions: Colares, Bucelas, and Alenquer.

 Bucelas, located just north of Lisbon is a land of viticulture since Roman times.
 Historically a white wine, during the Elizabethan age (presumably mentioned by William Shakespeare in the play Henry VI) it was popular among the English as a fortified wine.
 Following the attempts of Napoleon to invade Portugal, Arthur Wellesley, 1st Duke of Wellington discovered the wine (now no fortified) and was so passionate regarding it that he began to import large quantities back to his estate in the United Kingdom, making it a fashionable wine.

-Last but not the least we have Alenquer; a Portuguese wine region centered around the town of Alenquer.
-Located in a valley in the district of Lisboa, wine grapes are able to ripen easily and produce full bodied red wines that have a spicy, peppery aroma.
+Last but not least we have Alenquer; a Portuguese wine region centered around the town of Alenquer.
+Located in a valley in the district of Lisboa, wine grapes can ripen easily and produce full-bodied red wines that have a spicy, peppery aroma.
 The white wines tend to be dry with a creamy mouthfeel.

 Heritage in the West Coast